Dmartinez-96/GPU_Specialization_Capstone/README.md

-# Image Rotation using NVIDIA NPP with CUDA
+# PCA of Instrumental Sound Data using NVIDIA NPP with CUDA

 ## Overview